What can I gain from learning new techniques?

 What should I wear or bring with me to an "in person" class?

 I recommend you wear comfortable clothing, what you would normally wear when you treat your clients.
 Flat comfortable shoes also help with you posture and alignment as some techniques require standing.

 You could bring a pencil (pens are provided) and all of the learning guides are issued in class.
 The only other thing is a smile and an open, willing attitude to learn something new.

 How much theory is there in each class?

 As the focus of each class is for you to learn and practice new techniques theory is kept to a minimum.
 In order to fully understand where you hands, fingers or thumbs should be placed, a brief overview of anatomy is included in most of the classes.

-Monthly newsletters include latest class dates and helpful hints and tips for creating the most sensory facial experience.
+Regular emails include latest class dates and helpful hints and tips for creating the most sensory facial experience.